 - Bridge loans should only be used in specific circumstances as they raise the overall risk profile of a transaction.

 When purchasing a commercial real estate asset, there are a number of options that can be used to finance the transaction.
-In the most traditional option, a borrower would obtain a fixed rate loan with a term that matches their anticipated investment holding period and would continue to make the required payments until the property is sold.
+In the most traditional option, a borrower would obtain a fixed rate, commercial real estate loan with a term that matches their anticipated investment holding period and would continue to make the required payments until the property is sold.
 There is nothing wrong with this strategy, but it may not always be the best option.
 In some cases, investors may benefit from a short term loan that will allow them to purchase and stabilize a property before refinancing into a longer term, permanent loan.
 These short term loans are sometimes referred to as “bridge loans” and can be very effective in the right circumstances.

 What is a Bridge Loan?